lazbog/habit-tracker-pro/README.md

 ## Usage

-1. **Add Habits**: Click "Add New Habit" to create a new habit with a name, description, and color
+1. **Create Habits**: Click "Add New Habit" to create habits you want to track
-2. **Track Progress**: Mark habits as complete each day using the checkmark button
+2. **Track Daily**: Check off completed habits each day
-3. **View Statistics**: Navigate to the Stats page to see your progress charts and completion rates
+3. **View Statistics**: Visit the Statistics page to see your progress, streaks, and completion charts
-4. **Manage Habits**: Edit or delete habits using the action buttons
+4. **Calendar View**: Use the calendar to see your habit completion patterns over time

-## Data Storage
+## Tech Stack

-All data is stored locally in your browser's localStorage.
-No data is sent to external servers, ensuring your privacy.
+- **Next.js 14** - React framework with App Router
+- **TypeScript** - Type-safe JavaScript
+- **Tailwind CSS** - Utility-first CSS framework
+- **Lucide React** - Beautiful icons
+- **Recharts** - Chart library for statistics

 ## Project Structure

 ```
 ├── app/
 │   ├── api/ping/          # Health check endpoint
-│   ├── globals.css        # Global styles
+│   ├── statistics/        # Statistics page
 │   ├── layout.tsx         # Root layout
 │   ├── page.tsx           # Home page
-│   └── stats/
-│       └── page.tsx       # Statistics page
+│   └── globals.css        # Global styles
 ├── components/
+│   ├── Calendar.tsx       # Calendar component
-│   ├── HabitForm.tsx      # Habit creation/editing form
+│   ├── HabitForm.tsx      # Form for creating/editing habits
-│   ├── HabitList.tsx      # List of habits
+│   └── HabitList.tsx      # List of habits for today
-│   └── StatsChart.tsx     # Statistics visualization
 ├── lib/
-│   ├── HabitContext.tsx   # React context for state management
+│   ├── habits.ts          # Core habit management logic
 │   └── types.ts           # TypeScript type definitions
 └── public/                # Static assets
 ```

-## Contributing
+## Data Storage

-Feel free to submit issues and enhancement requests!
+This application uses browser's localStorage to persist data locally.
+All your habits and completion records are stored on your device and are not sent to any server.

 ## License

-MIT License
+MIT License - feel free to use this project for personal or commercial use.